ascend4/ascend4/solvers/a4sqp/cutest/README.md

 The CUTEst driver can use the standalone C API's BFGS path or CUTEst exact Hessians.
 Exact Hessians are regularized to PSD before the QP model is built.

+The experimental CUTEst least-squares path is isolated in `a4sqp_cutest_lsq.F90`.
+It is not part of `liba4sqp.so` or `liba4sqp_ascend.so`; it is compiled only as a CUTEst package-side object.
+The shim reaches into CUTEst's internal `CUTEST_data_global` and `CUTEST_work_global(1)` structures after setup, verifies that objective groups are square/L2 groups with positive scale, and exposes the pre-square group arguments as residuals to A4SQP's existing LSQ core.
+If the probe fails, the driver falls back to the ordinary NLP C API path.
+The driver fail-fast checks `try_lsq`, unconstrained/no-objective status, and the CUTEst classification letter before calling the internal group shim.

 Acceptable convergence is disabled by default.
 Use `--acceptable-iter 5` for an IPOPT-like relaxed profile that reports `A4SqpSolvedToAcceptableLevel` on